CSci 157 - Final Review

 Tuples.

-The main use for tuples was to return more than one value from functions, as in the raceway.py example.
+For us, the main use of tuples was to return more than one value from functions, as in the raceway.py example.
 We also saw them used in assignment statements in a similar way.

 Dictionary.
 Storing key/value pairs in simple and nested dictionary structures along with the common dict methods.
 Primary examples come from the Collections Activity and Chapter 12 of ThinkCS.